Soimuen11/FreeWiki/issues.markdown

 # Issues

-## SSH: could not open a connection to your authentication agent
+## SSH: could not open connection to authentication agent

 Option 1: